root-kawaii/openGL_learning/README.md

 NEXT TO DO:

+- we have to do game ui unfortunately, very basic but i need it to play the game
+- let us start with the action menu and the arrow rendering so I CAN ACTUALLY PLAY

 - cutescene try by having a for on camera position that changes and goes on
 - pos for x sec
 - pos for y sec